sunnyvalechha/Only-AWS/README.md

 But there must be thousand of buckets and EC2 instances how to check if it's according to compliance or not.

+# AWS Secret Management

+We can secure our environment by three ways:-

+1. Systems manager
+2. Secret manager
+3. Hashicorp vault